xenify-io/litepaper/README.md

 <br>

-Xenify's mission is to revolutionise the DeFi landscape by addressing the challenges and limitations that hinder the widespread adoption of decentralized finance.
+Xenify's mission is to revolutionise the DeFi landscape by addressing the challenges and limitations that hinder the widespread adoption of decentralised finance.
 Our primary focus lies in facilitating cross-chain aggregation and delivering a seamless, exceptional user experience.

 As the leading cross-chain swap aggregator, we are dedicated to providing a frictionless, secure, and equitable platform for token swapping and staking across multiple blockchain networks.
 We pledge to continuously refine and optimise Xenify's features, adapting to the ever-evolving needs of the DeFi community while attracting a diverse and growing user base.